SuperTankRevive/SRC---Arhibot-1.0/README.md

-# -SRC-Arhibot-1.0
+# 💣 Arhibot.exe
-Это исходный код самой первой версии цикла трояна Arhibot.exe / This is source code of my first version of malware Arhibot.exe
+⚠ I wouldn't be responsible for any damages created by this program.
+The source code has been rewritten, because i lost project with this software.